 - (5) MOSC 25H5O.
 Plans, directs, supervises and manages the installation, operation, and maintenance of Signal support functions within the provided network enclaves, to include coordinating the resolution of communication difficulties within Army operated Signal systems and networks, and between Army, Joint, Defense and commercial telecommunications activities.
 Develops and enforces field level Signal maintenance programs, policies, and procedures.
 Plans and coordinates logistic support for command, control, communications, computers, and intelligence (C4I) network operations.
 Provides operational and technical assistance to commanders and subordinate units/elements.
 Performs Signal staff functions and coordinates Signal activities with higher, lower and adjacent headquarters.
 Prepares and maintains reports, records, and operational databases used to conduct operations in both tactical and strategic environments. - b.
 Physical demands rating and qualifications for initial award of MOS.
-Network Communication Systems Specialist must possess the following qualifications: - (1) A physical demands rating of Moderate (Gold). - (2) A physical profile of 212221. - (3) Normal color vision. - (4) Qualifying scores. - (a) A minimum score of 102 in aptitude area EL and 105 in aptitude area ST in Armed Services Vocational Aptitude Battery (ASVAB) tests administered prior to 2 January 2002. - (b) A minimum score of 100 in aptitude area EL and 102 in aptitude area ST on ASVAB tests administered on and after 2 January 2002. - (d) A minimum OPAT score of Long Jump (LJ) -0120 cm, Seated Power Throw (PT) 0350 cm, Strength Deadlift (SD) 0120 lbs., and Interval Aerobic Run (IR) 0036 shuttles in Physical Demand Category of "Moderate" (Gold). - (5) Be able to work at heights up to 40 feet for extended periods. - (6) Be able to work underground in low light conditions for extended periods. - (7) Ability to read, comprehend and clearly enunciate English. - (8) Ability to work for extended periods in a confined area. - (9) A security clearance of SECRET. - (10) A U.S. citizen. - (11) Formal training (completion of the MOS 25H Course) conducted under the auspices of the US Army Signal School is mandatory or waiver may be granted by Commandant, U.S. Army Signal School, ATTN: ATSO-CD, Ft Gordon, GA 30905-5300. - c.
+Network Communication Systems Specialist must possess the following qualifications: - (1) A physical demands rating of Moderate (Gold). - (2) A physical profile of 212221. - (3) Normal color vision. - (4) Qualifying scores. - (a) A minimum score of 102 in aptitude area EL and 102 in aptitude area ST. - (b) A minimum OPAT score of Long Jump (LJ) -0120 cm, Seated Power Throw (PT) 0350 cm, Strength Deadlift (SD) 0120 lbs., and Interval Aerobic Run (IR) 0036 shuttles in Physical Demand Category of "Moderate" (Gold). - (5) Be able to work at heights up to 40 feet for extended periods. - (6) Be able to work underground in low light conditions for extended periods. - (7) Ability to read, comprehend and clearly enunciate English. - (8) Ability to work for extended periods in a confined area. - (9) A security clearance of SECRET. - (10) A U.S. citizen. - (11) Formal training (completion of the MOS 25H Course) conducted under the auspices of the US Army Signal School is mandatory or waiver may be granted by Commandant, U.S. Army Signal School, ATTN: ATSO-CD, Ft Eisenhower, GA 30905-5300. - c.
 Additional skill identifiers.
 (Note: Refer to table 12-8 for (List of universal ASI's associated with this MOS.) - J7--WHCA Console Control Operations. - d.
 Physical requirements and standards of grade.
 Physical requirements and SG relating to each skill level are listed in the following tables: - (1) Table 10-25H-1.
 Physical requirements. - (2) Table 10-25H-2.
 Standards of grade TOE/MTOE. - (3) Table 10-25H-3.
 Standards of grade TDA.